KlefaffleWaffle/student-scheduler/phaseII/README.md

 Plans for Phase 3:
   - Continue to share our designs with testers
-  - Get more copies into our designs
+  - More copy in our designs
   - Collaborate more closely with the software team
   - Iterate until people wholly unfamiliar with the application can navigate it with ease
   - Continue to research and apply strategies to make for better user experiences